RaphaelIT7/gmod-holylib/README.md

 #### physenv.IVP_SkipSimulation = 2
 Skip the entire simulation.

+> [!NOTE]
-NOTE: Players that collide with props will be randomly teleported!
+> Players that collide with props will be randomly teleported!

 ### Hooks